mikyll/apisix-plugin-template/README.md

 │   └── plugins/     Your custom plugin goes here
 ├── ci               All files in this folder will be copied and will overwrite the original APISIX │   └── utils/       CI utils script folder
-├── examples         APISIX examples and use cases
+├── examples/        APISIX examples and use cases
-├── t/               Test cases go here
+├── t/               Test cases
 ├── LICENSE
 ├── Makefile
 └── README.md